Isothermal Equation of State of Three Dimensional Yukawa Gas: Introduction

 \section{Introduction}

 Complex/Dusty plasma is a system of micron sized solid/dust grains embedded in the background plasma of electrons and ions.
 The typical size of these dust grains ranges from nanometers to micrometers and mass ranges from $10^{10}-10^{12} $ times the mass of proton.
-Naturally dust is found almost everywhere in space such as interstellar clouds, interplanetary space, planetary rings and solar system \cite{frank2000waves}.
+In nature, dust is found almost everywhere in space such as interstellar clouds, interplanetary space, planetary rings and solar system \cite{frank2000waves}.
 Dusty plasma can also be formed in laboratories for example in DC and RF discharges.
 In laboratory, dust grains acquire a net negative charge due to higher mobility of electron than that of ions \cite{shukla2009colloquium}.
-For a typical micron sized dust grain, the charge is of the order of $10^{3}-10^{5} $ times the electronic charge.
+For a typical micron sized dust grain, the charge is of the order of $10^{3}-10^{4} $ times the electronic charge.
 The Coulombic interaction between dust-dust grain gets screened in presence of the background electron-ion plasma and the interaction becomes Yukawa (i.e. screened Coulomb) potential.
-Yukawa potential has the following form, where $Q_d$ is dust charge, $r$ is the distance between two dust particles and $\lambda_D$ is the screening length.
-Screening length depends on density and temperature of the background plasma as $ 1/\lambda_D^2=\left(\frac{e^2n_{e0}}{\epsilon_0k_BT_e}+ \frac{q^2 n_{i0}}{\epsilon_0T_i}\right)$ where $n_e(n_i)$ is electron (ion) density, $e(q)$ is electron (ion) charge $T_e (T_i)$ is electron (ion) temperature.
-In experimental conditions dust-neutral collisions, ion-drag etc. also affect the dust dynamics.
-However, the dominant interaction among particles in dusty plasmas remains the Yukawa potential.
-The high charge, high mass and very low temperature makes the dust dynamics very slow hence many interesting phenomena can be seen easily by simple optical instruments (sometime with naked eyes also).
-If the electrostatic potential energy of dust-dust interaction exceeds by its thermal energy, the system can undergo a phase change from gaseous to a more ordered liquid and solid state.
+Yukawa potential has the following form,